danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement%3A-generic-FHIRPath-and-extended-Type-rules-support.md

 * The new configuration should be compatiable with the previous one.
 The previous rules can be correctly interpreted in the new configuration file.
 * The anonymization efficiency with new configuration file should be comparable to the previous one.

-The new configuration file has two core features: extended type rule and generic FHIRPath rule .
+The new configuration file has two core features: extended Type rule and generic FHIRPath rule .

 ## Extended Type Rule
-There are two kinds of type rules in extended type rule set, the "type rule" and "extended type rule".
+There are two kinds of Type rules in new configuration file, the "original Type rule" and "extended Type rule".

 Each rule should begin with a data type identifier (Pascal case) and you can find all data types in this [link](http://hl7.org/fhir/R4/datatypes.html).
 Extended type rules have a path suffix denoting a field of the data type.